Survey Doctor is looking for beta testers 25% off with code SD2026

 What the PHQ-4 doesn't tell you

-It doesn't diagnose anything.
+It does not diagnose anything.
 A high score means "further evaluation recommended," not "you have depression" or "you have anxiety."

-It doesn't measure severity well.
+It does not measure severity well.
 The full PHQ-9 and GAD-7 give better information about how severe symptoms are.

-It doesn't ask about suicidal thoughts.
+It does not ask about suicidal thoughts.
 Unlike the PHQ-9, there's no question about self-harm.
 If you're having those thoughts, please tell a provider regardless of your score.

-It can't distinguish between different anxiety disorders.
+It cannot distinguish between different anxiety disorders.
 Generalized anxiety, panic disorder, social anxiety, and PTSD are all different conditions.
 The PHQ-4 flags anxiety symptoms broadly but can't tell them apart.

 How the subscales work together